About This Guide

 Instead of using Filters, you could have also clicked on Columns icon, added the “airport country” column to the table and typed Dominica in the Search field.

-This approach, however, does not search across all reference data.
+This approach, however, may not search across all reference data.
 It will only filter within the data that has been loaded into the table.
-Data loaded into the table can be a subset of the codes in a reference dataset.
+Data loaded into the table could be be a subset of the codes in a reference dataset.
 By default, TopBraid EDG will load 1,000 rows.
 Our airports dataset has over 5,000 entries.
-Thus, you may not find the result you are looking for even if data exists.
-Your EDG administrator can change the default setting.
-However, this may impact performance for large datasets.
+Thus, using this approach, you may not find the result you are looking for even if data exists.
+Your EDG administrator can increase the default setting to make sure that all airport data is always loaded.
+However, if you are regularly working with very large datasets that have tens or hundreds of thousands entries, making this setting too high in order to force all data to always load into the table may impact performance for large datasets.
 Using search filters is always the most reliable approach for large datasets.

 Creating New Codes

 To create a new airport, click on the New button in the button-row on the Search Panel.